 These weatherization programs are run through a state weatherization agency.
 A majority of these weatherization agencies are nonprofit organizations that contract energy professionals.
 Therefore, you will need to research for your state’s advocacy department.
 For example, I would Google search ‘West Virginia weatherization program.’
 Click here for more information.

 LIHEAP stands for the Low Income Home Energy Assistance Program.
 It helps low-income families pay for their heating bills in the winter.
 While it’s not technically a home repair program, it may help you save just enough money to get a much-needed repair.
 You can see the state LIHEAP programs here.

 ENERGY STAR® is a government-backed symbol for energy efficiency. providing simple, credible, and unbiased information that consumers and businesses rely on to make well-informed decisions.

 EnergyStar has rebates and tax credits available for homeowners that buy EnergyStar products.
 Some of these rebates are pretty good, too.
 Click here to read about the programs and eligibility.

 Walmart has a holiday layaway program that begins in September.
 There’s no interest and you only need 10% or $10 to put down, whichever is most.
-Small appliances and large furniture are included.
+You can layaway small appliances and large furniture.

 Sears has an 8-week layaway program that will help you with home improvement and appliances.

 Mobile Home Parts Store offers a layaway program to get all your mobile home supplies for your remodeling project over time.
-It’s a great way to tackle one project at a time, and no loan is required.
+It’s a great way to tackle one project at a time without a loan.